germs-lab/SOPs/manure_dna_extraction_96well.md

     5. Laydown a papertowel on the benchtop then lay a kim-wipe on top of it.
         + this create a clean spot to lay your bead plate silicon lid
     6. Carefully lift up the silicon lid from the bead plate and lay it upside down on the kim-wipe you put down in previous step.
         + the beads are loose.
-If you yank the silicon lid too hard, beads are g(RCF)oing to fly out.
+If you yank the silicon lid too hard, beads are going to fly out.
         + I usually put another kim-wipe on the upside down silicon lid so that nothing falls on it during subsampling.
-    7. Take a thawed sample, write-down the sample label and the well it is g(RCF)oing into (e.g., A1) in your notebook.
+    7. Take a thawed sample, write-down the sample label and the well it is going into (e.g., A1) in your notebook.
     8. With the wide-bore tips you prepared, pipette 250µl manure materials into well A1.
-        + be g(RCF)entle and careful when pipetting.
+        + be gentle and careful when pipetting.
 Even with wide-bore tips, the solids in manure may clog your tips and cause the manure being sucked up into the pipetteman itself.
-        + if the samples g(RCF)ot into the pipetteman, take the pipetteman apart to clean before proceding.
+        + if the samples got into the pipetteman, take the pipetteman apart to clean before proceding.
 If not, you will be cross contaminating all of your samples.
     9. Repeat step 7 and 8 until the entire 96 well bead plate is filled.
 Store the filled plate at -80ºC until extraction.
         + because the centrifuge, it works the best if two plates were extracted at the same time.
     10. If you need multiple days to fill one plate, put the silicon lid back on (and seal it tight) in the exact orientation.